 Chris Wallace

 <p>Chris Wallace breaks down today’s top news issues and their impact on individuals and industry.
-Wallace’s thorough presentation of the facts leaves audiences with takeaways that prepare them for impending changes in the political landscape.</p><p>Wallace is an anchor for CNN and host of <em>Who’s Talking to Chris Wallace?</em> on HBO Max.
-Featured interviews from the show also air on CNN in Sunday primetime.
+Wallace’s thorough presentation of the facts leaves audiences with takeaways that prepare them for impending changes in the political landscape.</p><p>Wallace is a former CNN anchor and the host of Who’s Talking to Chris Wallace? on HBO Max.

 Donna Brazile